 If you're thinking about a wedding onboard or in port, here are some key things to consider before you take the plunge.

 1. Not every cruise line will plan your wedding.

 For the most part, it's the big-ship, mass-market cruise lines that have embraced full-service weddings.
 Some -- like Fred.
 Olsen Cruise Lines and Marella Cruises, which only offer vow renewals -- don't offer onboard weddings at all.
 Others -- mostly in the high-priced luxury category -- like Seabourn and Crystal, don't have a problem with wedding or vow-renewal plans, but they eschew packages, opting to provide customised amenities to these passengers for small-scale events.

 Weddings have become so popular on some ships that Celebrity, Holland America, Princess Cruises and Royal Caribbean levy surcharges for certain times of the year.
 These are often Valentine's Day and other holidays and preferred wedding months, such as May and June.

 3. Not all captains can perform weddings.

 If you want to get married at sea by the captain, you're limited to only a handful of cruise lines, due to legal limitations that are based on ships' countries of registry.
-On the "can officiate" list are P&O Cruises, with ships registered in Bermuda; Celebrity Cruises and Azamara Club Cruises, whose ships are now registered in Malta; Norwegian Cruise Line, through the Bahamas; and Princess Cruises and Cunard, with ships in Bermuda.
+On the "can officiate" list are P&O Cruises, with ships registered in Bermuda; Celebrity Cruises and Azamara, whose ships are now registered in Malta; Norwegian Cruise Line, through the Bahamas; and Princess Cruises and Cunard, with ships in Bermuda.
 MSC Cruises offers legal weddings onboard MSC Divina and MSC Seaside only.